nuchs/toys/hangman/notes/notes2.md

 }
 ```

+2.

-In the method to calculate state it's not immediately apparant what
+In the method to calculate state it's not immediately apparent what
 the condition to check if the player has won is doing.
 The decompose
 conditional refactoring pulls the condition out into a method with a
 descriptive name making it easier to understand.
 For symmetry I repeat